Email Remains Popular for Aviation Hazard/Safety Reporting

 - Closing the report and setting a next review date.

-Hopefully, you are not documenting your risk management activities in spreadsheets or in an MS Word template.
+Hopefully, you are not documenting your risk management activities in spreadsheets or an MS Word template.
 And I hope you have an aviation SMS database to save time and add some structure to the aviation SMS.
 An aviation SMS database is highly recommended to manage SMS documentation requirements for aviation service providers with more than 40 employees or even smaller companies that have high employee turnover.

 Related Aviation SMS Database Articles